 Meetings involving a child e.g. looked after reviews, do not in themselves constitute a visit, unless time is taken outside of the meeting to talk with and spend time with the child.

 The child's social worker should on occasion take the child out from the placement (for example for a snack or a visit to a park) as this can strengthen the relationship between the child and the social worker and is also in the interests of child protection in that the child may feel more able to discuss issues that are of concern to him/her.

 2.1 Children Placed with Parents

-If the child is placed with parents pending assessment, social work visits must take place at least once a week until the first Looked After Review, thereafter at intervals agreed in the review but not more than 6 weeks.
-Best practice is recognised to be at least 4 weekly.
+If the child is placed with parents pending assessment, social work visits must take place at least once a week until the first Looked After Review, which should be held within 10 days of the child moving in with their parent thereafter at intervals of not more than 6 weeks.

 2.2 Children Placed with Connected Persons